ricbl/vrgan/README.md

 ![](https://github.com/ricbl/vrgan/raw/master/images/vrgan.png)

+The code present here uses a synthetic dataset as proof of concept of the algorithm.
+In this synthetic dataset, disease severity is associated with the size of the side of a square in a noisy image.
 We are going to try to provide a model pre-trained on chest x-rays in the future, depending on release approval.
 The chest x-ray dataset used to train this model is not publically available, and there are no plans of making it available in the future.

 ## Setup